kyouko-taiga/swift-thoughts/tutorial/03-functions_and_closures.md

 let producer: () -> String = {
   return "Bulby"
 }
 let consumer: (String) -> () = { someArgument in
   print(someArgument)
 }
 ```

-When the closure is composed of a single line, Swift allows to omit the return statement:
+When the closure is composed of a single line, Swift allows to omit the return statement.
+Programmers should use the `return` statement instead of this syntax sugar for consistency with the other parts of the language.

 ```swift
 let identity: (String) -> String = { someArgument in